 Your promotion for your core offer should speak to your audience’s pain points and describe how your product is the solution.
 It should build upon the authority you’ve built in your niche and hint at how your customer’s life will be improved after purchasing your product.

-Here’s an example of how the full process from your free value offer funnel through your offer funnel might look: Say you run a high-end web design agency.
-In the “attract” stage, customers opt in from your site and download an ebook about website design.
+Here’s an example of how moving from your free value offer funnel to your core offer funnel might look: Say you run a high-end web design agency.
+In the Attract stage, customers opt in from your site and download an ebook about website design.
 After sending them a few promotional emails, they decide to buy your entry-level product — a $10 online web design course.
 After another set of emails in which you promote your core offer — your agency’s web design services — your customers ideally decide to hire your agency to help them rebuild their website.
 You just secured a client by doing very little work; all you did was give away some free content and sell an inexpensive training course online.